Kidev/QML-Spatial-UI/README.md

 # QML Spatial UI
-QML Spatial UI is a library designed for creating interactive and dynamic 2D overlays for 3D models in a QML-based user interface.
+QML Spatial UI is a QtQuick3D component designed for creating interactive and dynamic 2D overlays for 3D models in a QML-based user interface.
 It provides a flexible way to link 2D elements, such as labels, icons, or controls, to specific objects in 3D space, while maintaining the proper visual relationship as the camera or objects move.
 This makes it particularly useful for creating augmented reality interfaces, games, or spatial annotations.

 ## Demo

  [A demo of SpatialItem in your browser is available here](https://demo.kidev.org/QML-Spatial-UI/). \
  This demo showcases the interaction between 2D overlays and 3D objects, demonstrating how the UI elements dynamically adjust to camera movements.
-Moreover, it highlights the possibilities of the tool by implementing a 3D move tool: just press and hold left mouse button on the "SpatialUI" text!
+Moreover, it highlights the possibilities of the tool by implementing a 3D move tool: just press and hold left mouse button on the "SpatialUI" to move its associated target.
+The other bubble text can be cycled by left clicking on it.
+Otherwise, left click lets you orbit around a point, and right click lets you change that center point by panning.

 ## Features

 - **2D Overlay Anchored to 3D Models**: Easily attach 2D UI elements to 3D models in a scene, ensuring they move and stay in place relative to their corresponding targets.